 During growth, plants distribute the nutrients they absorb throughout the plant, not just in the harvested portions.
-As such, there is a quantity of valuable nutrients still locked in the plant material and roots, and the media attached to the roots.
+As such, there is a number of valuable nutrients still locked in the plant material and roots, and the media attached to the roots.
 These nutrients can be reclaimed from the leftover plant material through composting.

 A hot compost pile will produce compost in a matter of weeks, but even a cold compost pile will often be ready for use in a matter of months—just in time the following planting season.
 (Note that while any moist plant material will eventually decompose, making an actual compost pile helps to speed the process and to contain the mess.)

 The resulting compost is a valuable garden resource that, in soil gardens, can be used as an improving amendment to add to the growing media or as the basis for new potting mix.
 Hydroponic gardeners can use the compost for teas.

 Also, keep in mind that many organic nutrient sources can take months or even years to become processed by microfauna into available nutrients.
 As such, throwing away growing media before it has completed processing the available nutrients is like collecting the dinner plates halfway through the meal—you’re throwing away nutrients that have been absorbed by the media.